simonmichael/hledger/MANUAL.md

     1/31  ; equivalent to 2010/1/31
       ...

-### Actual & effective dates
+### Primary & secondary dates

 Most of the time, a simple transaction date is all you need.
 However real-life transactions sometimes involve more than one date.
-For example, you buy a movie ticket on friday with a debit card, and the transaction is charged to your bank account on monday.
-Or you write a cheque to someone and they deposit it weeks later.

-When you don't care about this, just pick one date for your journal transaction; either will do.
-But when you want to model reality more accurately (eg: to match your daily bank balance), write both dates, separated by an equals sign.
-Following ledger's convention, the *actual date* (or "bank date") goes on the left, and is used by default, the *effective date* (or "your date") goes on the right, and is used when the `--effective` flag is provided.
-Here are some mnemonics to prevent confusion:
+Eg, cheque writing and clearing dates.
+When you want to model this, eg so that your daily checking account balance is more accurate, write both dates, separated by an equals sign.
+The *primary date* goes on the left, and is used by default; the *secondary date* goes on the right, and is used when the `--date2` flag is provided.
+(You can also spell this `--aux-date`, like ledger, or `--effective` like older versions).

-- ACTUAL=EFFECTIVE.
-The actual date is (by definition) the one on the left.
-A before E.
-- BANKDATE=MYDATE.
-You can usually think "actual is bank's, effective is mine".
-- LATER=EARLIER.
-The effective date is usually the chronologically earlier one.
-- "The cheque took EFFECT then, but ACTUALLY cleared weeks later."
+These used to be called "actual" and "effective" dates.
+Their meaning is up to you, but it's best to follow a consistent rule.
+I write the bank's clearing date as primary, and the date I initiated the transaction as secondary (if needed).

 Example:

-    ; ACTUAL=EFFECTIVE
+    ; PRIMARY=SECONDARY
-    ; The effective date's year is optional, defaulting to the actual date's 2010/2/23=2/19 movie ticket
+    ; The secondary date's year is optional, defaulting to the primary's 2010/2/23=2/19 movie ticket
       expenses:cinema                   $10
       assets:checking